jflets/Habitize/README.md

   - Chrome dev tools for responsive design for various screen sizes
   - Font Awesome for icons
   - Google Fonts for text fonts

+- **Templates:**
+   - I used Jinja tempting to insert data from the database into the site pages.

 - **Image Storage**
   - Cloudinary for storing statics files and user images.